Picture of the JBL Go 2 Bluetooth speaker front view, highlighting the red status light, meaning that the speaker is charging.

 9. Fully Close the Waterproof USB Port Door to Continue with JBL Go Bluetooth Speaker Charging Instructions

 Note that unless you snap the Go port flap securely, water may soak its USB port.
-And, since water and electronics generally do not mix, getting the USB charging port wet might damage the JBL Go electronics inside.
-So, it’s important to press the port door closed with strong enough force to adequately seat it, to get maximum water resistance.
+Now water and electronics generally do not mix.
+So getting the USB charging port wet might damage the electronics inside.
+So, it’s important to seal the port door with strong enough force to seat it.

-Picture of the JBL Go 2 Bluetooth speaker, right side view, showing the USB power and AUX ports door snapped closed
+Picture of a JBL Go Bluetooth speaker, right side view, showing the USB power and AUX ports door closed.

-JBL Go speaker, right side view, showing the USB power and AUX ports door sealed closed.
+A JBL Go Bluetooth speaker, right side view, showing the USB power and AUX ports door closed.

 10. Done with JBL Go Bluetooth Speaker Charging Instructions !

-Repeat this charging every three to four hours of play, to keep its battery in top working condition for many years to come.
+Repeat this charging every three to four hours of play.
+This keeps the battery in top working condition for years to come.

 Related Posts to JBL Go Bluetooth Speaker Charging Instructions